TeXitoi/keyberon/README.md

  - Multiple keys sent on an single key press.
 It allows to have keys for complex shortcut, for example a key for copy and paste or alt tab, or for whatever you want.
+ - Chording multiple keys together to act as a single key
  - hold tap: different action depending if the key is held or tapped.
 For example, you can have a key acting as layer change when held, and space when tapped.